IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/async.md

 ## Return asynchronous results

 JavaScript functions that run asynchronously may need to return the activation result after the `main` function has returned.
-You can accomplish this by returning a promise in your action.
+You can accomplish this by returning a Node.js `Promise` in your action.

 1. Save the following content in a file called `asyncAction.js`: